-Working with the product backlog can be challenging, and many product owners wrestle with overly long and detailed backlogs.
-This blog post provides ten practical tips that help you work with your product backlog effectively.
+Working with the product backlog can be challenging, and many Scrum product owners wrestle with overly long and detailed backlogs.
+This article shares ten practical tips that help you take full advantage of your product backlog.

 Keeping a product successful can be tricky: New features have to be developed to ensure that the product stays beneficial and attractive.
 At the same time, smaller improvements and bug fixes are required to maintain the product.
 How can this be done?
 This post shares my answer how to balance innovation and maintenance work.